Distracted Driving

 Click here to view GHSA's Policies and Priorities on Distracted Driving.

 Driver distraction – which includes eating, drinking, grooming, day-dreaming, talking and texting on handheld devices and many other actions that take a motorist’s eyes and mind off the road – is a contributing factor in many crashes despite many instances going unreported.
-In 2021, 3,308 people died in distraction-related crashes, down 6% from the year before and accounting for 7.8% of all traffic fatalities (Overview of Motor Vehicle Crashes in 2022, National Highway Traffic Safety Administration [NHTSA].
+In 2022, 3,308 people died in distraction-related crashes, down 6% from the year before and accounting for 7.8% of all traffic fatalities (Distracted Driving in 2022, National Highway Traffic Safety Administration [NHTSA].
 At any given moment during daylight hours, more than 314,000 U.S. drivers are holding a cell phone to their ear while driving (Driver Electronic Device Use in 2022, NHTSA).

 Phone use while driving – particularly calling and texting – is one of the most common distractions.
 When a person reads a text while driving, his or her eyes are off the road for an average of five seconds.
 At 55 miles per hour, that is like driving the length of an entire football field while blindfolded.